The LA West R Users Group and RLadies LA are teaming up for a book club series focused on Hadley Wickham’s ‘Advanced R’!

 • Functional Programming - August 10, session leader will be Amy Tzu-Yu Chen

-• **OO Programming - split over August 24 (Base Types, S3, and R6) and September 7 (S4 and Trade-offs), session leader will be Daniel Jacobs**
+• OO Programming - split over August 24 and September 7, session leaders TBD!

-• Techniques - split over October 19 (Cht 22, 23) and November 2 (Cht 24, 25), session leaders will be Jake Kramer and Malcolm Barrett respectively!
+• Techniques - split over October 19 and November 2, session leaders TBD!

 Advanced R dives deep into how R works as a language, and we highly recommend joining us for the first two sessions if you’re relatively new to R. We’re also looking for discussion leaders for the later sections of the book, so please reach out to Amy or Amanda if interested!